fgsect/FitM/README.md

 # CRIU Build Dependencies
 ## Arch

-To compile CRIU from source these packages need to be installed:
+To compile CRIU from source and run tests these packages need to be installed:
-`protobuf protobuf-c`
+`protobuf protobuf-c python-yaml python-protobuf`

 # Git Submodule